hayfasfar/TTbarHadronicBGEstimation/README.md

 python fit_ftest.py
 ```
 This will perform the fit using different transfer functions.
-To compare the results for different transfer functions, perform an F-test and plot the results using:
+To perform an F-test and plot the results second run:

 ```bash
 python results_ftest.py